dujanhung/evtsbx-mod-template/README.md

-# Evertech Sandbox mod template
+# Evertech Sandbox MOD template

 a ready-to-use GitHub template for creating and maintaining mods for **Evertech Sandbox**.